LowerShotower/novation-launchkey-49-working-leds-custom/README.md

 # novation-launchkey-49-working-leds-custom
 novation launchkey 49 working leds knobs and sliders, buttons.
-All works a little bit different from original ableton or bitwig scripts.
+All works a little bit different from original ableton or bitwig scripts. main grid in mix mode has two rows i.e. 16 pads. you can rec, start,stop clips by pushing pads.
+Round buttons (RB) launch/stop the whole scene.
+Nav buttons move grid.
+Rec button starts metronome and overdub in clips.
+In my approach loop button works as shift button.
+It is used : 1) with grid pads (hold Loop_btn + press on grid pad, and if it is clip there, it will be deleted 2) with rec_btn: it will rec just as usual.